qcnotes/qcnotes.github.io/_posts/2025-12-5-Entropy-Maximization.md

 where $(-\Lambda)^{-1}$ is covariance matrix of complex random vector $x \in C^{n}$.

-Substituting in the second constraint equations,
+Substituting in the second constraint equation,

 $$
 \begin{equation}